12 Things Every Groom Should Know Before His Wedding Night

 Wedding Night Tips For Grooms: Your Breakthrough Moment

-Remember the new-husband-with-his-virgin-bride-standing-in-a-ladies-bathroom story?
-(That’s Mr Dashing Husband and me.)
+Remember the new-husband-with-his-virgin-bride-standing-in-a-ladies-bathroom scene?
+(Mr Dashing Husband and me.)

 It was an awkward introduction to the intimate moments of a married relationship.
 But we had focused on growing a friendship through out our dating and the awkwardness didn’t last very long.

-Focus on growing a deep friendship: you can take anything, work through a lot, when your teammate is also your best friend.
+Focus on growing a deep friendship: you can work through a lot, when your teammate is also your best friend.

 So there you have it.
 12 wedding night tips for grooms.

-I invite you to continue your education by picking up this great guide, The Good Guys Guide to Great Sex.
+I invite you to continue your education by picking up my book The Newlyweds: Pursuing Mutuality Health and Happiness in Marriage.